sbyrx/kibble-bot/README.md

 #### main.py

 This is the Micropython code which runs on the Pico and interfaces with the Easy Driver to turn the stepper motor and dispense kibbles.
-It first connects to WiFi and then listens for button presses and has a simple webserver to listen for web requests.
+It first connects to WiFi and then listens for button presses and has a simple web server to listen for web requests.

 I've included two examples: `main.py` and `main_noauth.py`.